stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

   Finally pulling myself together, I decided to investigate in a cautious way.
-Holding my knife as far as possible ahead of me, so that it might be first to feel the strange force, I started once more for the shining crystal&mdash;preparing to advance step by step with the greatest deliberation.
-At the third step I was brought up short by the impact of the knife-point on an apparently solid surface&mdash;a solid surface where my eyes saw nothing.
+Holding my knife as far as possible ahead of me, so that it might be first to feel the strange force, I started once more for the shining crystal--preparing to advance step by step with the greatest deliberation.
+At the third step I was brought up short by the impact of the knife-point on an apparently solid surface--a solid surface where my eyes saw nothing.

-  After a moment&rsquo;s recoil I gained boldness.
-Extending my gloved left hand, I verified the presence of invisible solid matter&mdash;or a tactile illusion of solid matter&mdash;ahead of me.
+  After a moment's recoil I gained boldness.
+Extending my gloved left hand, I verified the presence of invisible solid matter--or a tactile illusion of solid matter--ahead of me.
 Upon moving my hand I found that the barrier was of substantial extent, and of an almost glassy smoothness, with no evidence of the joining of separate blocks.
 Nerving myself for further experiments, I removed a glove and tested the thing with my bare hand.
 It was indeed hard and glassy, and of a curious coldness as contrasted with the air around.
 I strained my